Selected Sundials of North America

 Philadelphia Pennsylvania USA Horizontal Dial Dial 1016

 In a small plaza is a beautiful bronze statue of Pan with Flute.
 The statue is 36 x 20 x 18 inches.
-His should is bent to hold a 12-inch bronze sundial.
+His shoulder is bent to hold a 12-inch bronze sundial.
 Along the edge of the dial are Roman hour marks from 5am to 7pm.
 "In 1938, Mrs. William Stansfield presented the bronze statue, “Pan with Sundial,” to the University in memory of her husband, an alum from the class of 1902.
 The work is by Philadelphia native Beatrice Fenton, a figurative sculptor and portraitist who studied at the School of the Philadelphia Museum of Art and the Pennsylvania Academy of the Fine Arts.
 Fenton exhibited her work as the 11th member of the “Philadelphia Ten”—a group of women artists—as well as at the Art Institute of Chicago, the 1939 New York City World’s Fair and, in 1976, the Philadelphia Museum of Art.
 From 1942 to 1953, Fenton taught sculpture at the Moore Institute of Art.

 Philadelphia Pennsylvania USA Equatorial Dial Dial 741